-I often pack my MacBook Pro for vacation and take my keyboard and mouse with me because I want to type "as usual".
-Since the Apple Keyboard does not have a real power switch, it often loses a lot of power "on the go" if any key is pressed while being transported.
-So it is more or less on "continuous transmission", which is at the expense of the battery.
+I often pack my MacBook Pro for vacation and take my keyboard and mouse with me because I want to type “usually”.
+Since the Apple Keyboard doesn't have a real power off switch, it often loses a lot of power "on the go" if some key is pressed during transport.
+So it's basically on "continuous transmission", which is at the expense of the battery.

 With the Satechi keyboard, this can be easily prevented by simply turning it off.
 And in many cases I prefer mechanical switches to newfangled touch stuff.
 For the reason: thumbs up for it!